-Janet joined the choir in 2006 after her sister saw an advert in the local paper.
-After several years of happy singing Janet joined the committee and is now the choir Librarian.
+Marie first joined the choir 51 years ago.
+She left after getting married but re-joined 23 years ago and doesn’t regret the decision for a moment.
 She is responsible for all the sheet music used by the choir members, including filing and storing old pieces away and making sure all current music is signed out and returned on time.

 Samantha Button, DEPUTY LIBRARIAN/MEDIA OFFICER

 Sam joined the choir when she was ten after a helpful music teacher suggested it.
 Despite moving away for three years to university she returned and is now marking the 20th year singing with the Doncaster Wheatsheaf Singers.
 She is responsible for producing the choir’s posters and other marketing, including managing the online presence of the choir on Facebook, Twitter and the website.

 Patricia, (known as Trish to most of the choir), first joined the choir age 11 after hearing about the group from her next door neighbour.
 She left briefly when she was 25 to spend more time with family but was drawn back a few years later.
 She now represents the second sopranos on the committee and is responsible for looking after the CD’s at concerts and events.

 Dawn Cranmer, CHOIR REPRESENTATIVE

 Dawn joined the choir when she was 11 as a result of a recruitment drive at her school.
 She had a break for five years when she left due to family commitments but was drawn back as her children got older and she has been back singing with us for 27 years and counting.
 She acts as a choir representative on the committee.